 “My first thoughts were, ‘How did I let it get this bad?’” she says.

 “It sucks to feel large and slow when you used to feeling strong,” she wrote in her blog shortly after her baby had been born.
 “It sucks to wonder what your husband thinks and if he’s as disgusted as you are.
 It sucks to feel like one person inside, but see a totally different reality reflected in the mirror.”

 True, Kia’s pregnancy produced the greatest gift she’d ever received.
 But when he came out and took his first breath, Kia was left with over 80 pounds of extra baggage.

 She tried to get back in shape by counting calories and even lost 15 pounds directly after the pregnancy.
 Then she hit a wall.
 The rest of the weight just wouldn’t come off, no matter what she tried.

 And that’s when the decision was made.
-Kia signed up for Lean Eating in January, the beginning of a new year and — hopefully — a new body.
+Kia signed up for Precision Nutrition Coaching in January, the beginning of a new year and — hopefully — a new body.

 “What the heck are you eating?
 I’m not sure if you heard, but you’re supposed to eat dinner in the evening.”

 It’s 9:30 AM and Kia’s in the break room at her office, eating broccoli, chicken, and couscous.

 Her co-worker looks perplexed.